-Generally these applications are made in respect of offences dealt with in the Magistrates Court.
+Generally these applications are made in respect of lesser convictions dealt with in the Magistrates Court.
 Most convictions that are disposed of in the Magistrates Court have the potential to be ordered spent by the court.
 However there are some instances where the applicant is precluded from having their conviction declared spent.
-These types of convictions might include:
+These types of more serious convictions might include:

 - convictions for which imprisonment (to be suspended or served immediately) was ordered,

 - convictions for which an Intensive Supervision Order was imposed,